BibleEtScienceDiffusion/Chronology/README.md

 ## Le premier temple d'Israël
 ### La datation de la construction/dédicace du premier temple
 #### Éléments internes
 Dans 1 Rois 6, versets 1 et 38, il est dit qu'il a fallu attendre 480 ans de l'Exode au début de la construction du temple de Salomon.
 On apprend aussi qu'il a fallu 7 temps pour en achever la construction.
-Le temple de Salomaon a donc été dédicacé 487 ans après l'Exode, c'est à dire en l'année 2935 AM.
+Le temple de Salomon a donc été dédicacé 487 ans après l'Exode, c'est à dire en l'année 2935 AM.
 Johnson, Ken.
 Ancient Post-Flood History (p.
 21).
 Biblefacts.org. Édition du Kindle.

 “And it came to pass in the four hundred and eightieth year after the children of Israel were come out of the land of Egypt, in the fourth year of Solomon's reign over Israel, in the month Zif, which is the second month, that he began to build the house of the LORD.”
 1 Kings 6: 1